SebastianStamm/camunda-plugin-store/README.md

 The `type` property indicates what type of plugin this is.
 Right now, we only support `"Custom Script"` and `"Translation"` for this property.

-The contents of the `config` property depend on the selected type:

 #### `"Custom Script"` Config

-- `ngDeps`: An array of angular module ids that will be added to the `customScripts.ngDeps` array in the webapp config file

 For custom scripts, the src directory of the plugin must contain an index.js file that serves as entry point for the plugin.

 #### `"Translation"` Config

-For translations, the config is `null`.
-The src directory of the plugin must contain a .json file with the appropriate language code (e.g. `en.json`).
+For translations, the src directory of the plugin must contain a .json file with the appropriate language code (e.g. `en.json`).